More

 1. Enable the Bootloader

 Using Fastboot commands, IT admins unlock the bootloader, which is the part of the android device that starts up the operating system.
 This is important because it lets IT control the device’s firmware.
-By enabling the bootloader, the IT team can make sure every device boots securely and works the same way, which helps keep the company’s device network safe and consistent.
+By enabling the bootloader of android devices, the IT team can make sure every device boots securely and works the same way, which helps keep the company’s device network safe and consistent.

 2. Install Custom Recovery Images